HorizenOfficial/horizen-migration-cli/README.md

   -ma="" -da="" -ra="" -sg="" -pk="" -gf= -pf= -nt="" -h -v -b
 ```

-The message to sign should consist of the word “tZENCLAIM” the base58check-decoded representation of the multisig address and the destination Ethereum address on Base L2 in EIP-55 mixed-case checksum address encoding.
+The message to sign should consist of the word “HBETACLAIM” the base58check-decoded representation of the multisig address and the destination Ethereum address on Base L2 in EIP-55 mixed-case checksum address encoding.
 The addresses must be in the format 0x{hex}.
-Example "tZENCLAIM0x7caa11b3e0cdf22e9af9a4c5ac1cdc80938c34180x1448283357e8FB6EA763a78836FFD5517149BF70"
+Example "HBETACLAIM0x7caa11b3e0cdf22e9af9a4c5ac1cdc80938c34180x1448283357e8FB6EA763a78836FFD5517149BF70"
 Use the `--buildmessage` option to create the message to sign.

 Signatures must be created with the private key of each zenAddress used to create the multisig address.
 Only use the required number of signatures, e.g. a 3 of 5 multisig expects 3 of the signatures.
 Any other quantity will throw an error.
 The signatures may be in any order in the array.